Wall tiles become loose when water seeps through

 Cement based backer board (Wonderboard, Glasscrete, etc) is composed of a light weight cement material, half inch thick with a fiberglass mesh on each side.
 If water penetrates cracked or missing grout, the board absorbs the water without falling apart.
 If tile loosens up and falls off the wall, the adhesive can be scraped off the board; Apply new adhesive to the tile and place it back on the board.

-more stable than others.
-An easy way to tell how stable your
+houses are more stable than others.
+An easy way to tell how

-house is by looking at your ceramic tile wall and floor
+stable your house is by looking at your ceramic tile wall

-seams.
-A seam is where a tile wall meets another wall, tiles
+and floor seams.
+A seam is where a tile wall meets another

-meet the tub, tiles meet the floor, or any wall adjacent to
+wall, tiles meet the tub, tiles meet the floor, or any wall

-house looking for cracks in your concrete driveway if you
+your house looking for cracks in your concrete driveway if

-have one.
-Even better, look for cracks or separation between
+you have one.
+Even better, look for cracks or separation

-concrete steps that lead to your front door, side door etc.
+between concrete steps that lead to your front door, side

-If your house has red brick around it look for cracks and
+door etc. If your house has red brick around it look for

-loose mortar.
-The point is that whatever is happening
+cracks and loose mortar.
+The point is that whatever is

-outside your home is surely going to be happening inside
+happening outside your home is surely going to be happening

-your home in areas such as your kitchen where the back
+inside your home in areas such as your kitchen where the

-splash meets the counter, cracks in the ceiling or anywhere
+back splash meets the counter, cracks in the ceiling or

-that walls join, and of course in your shower where the tile
+anywhere that walls join, and of course in your shower where

 Expansion and contraction of your walls and floor